-Moxibustion is a treatment modality of Traditional Chinese Medicine in Boynton Beach that utilizes a burning stick or cone of moxa which is applied over or on specific acupoints.
+Moxibustion is a treatment modality of Traditional Chinese Medicine in Miami that utilizes a burning stick or cone of moxa which is applied over or on specific acupoints.
 It is sometimes used alongside acupuncture treatment.
 A natural form of treatment, moxibustion involves the burning of a mugwort plant to promote healing.
 As with all types of traditional Chinese medicine techniques, the aim of moxibustion is to, maintain overall well being and health of the body by stimulating the flow of vital energy (chi) and to strengthen the blood.

 Kidney Disease and Moxibustion